roman-milk/roman-milk.github.io/stockingTales.md

  "Lay back down," she ordered.

  I again obeyed, eager to find out what she planned to do to me next.
-Report_Story #6